tock/tock/Compilation.md

 # Compiling the kernel

-The kernel is divided into four Rust crates (i.e. packages):
+The kernel is divided into five Rust crates (i.e. packages):

   * `main` contains the scheduler, definitions for the the process type and traits for drivers, platforms and chips.